neptune-ai/docs/docs/learn-about-neptune/collaborate.rst

 ^^^^^^^^^^^^^^^^^^^^
 You can share a Notebook comparison with your teammates.

-The Notebook comparison feature lets you compares two checkpoints site-by-site, like source code.
+The Notebook comparison feature lets you compares two checkpoints side-by-side, like source code.
 The comparison has a unique link, as well.
 You can copy the link in either of the following ways:

 - Copy the link from the address bar in the browser.